hwheeler01/comp150/syllabus.md

 Much of this course will be *flipped* from the traditional course format.
 That is, the presentations are mostly at your convenience, at your speed, as videos/text on your computer outside of class.
 In class, we will discuss questions you have on the presentations and do much of the harder creative work of synthesizing and using this information, when you have the most direct support from me, the TA, and classmates.

 As you work through the <a href="http://anh.cs.luc.edu/python/hands-on/3.1/index.html">Hand's-on Python Tutorial</a> at the beginning of the semester, come to class prepared with questions on the <a href="http://hwheeler01.github.io/comp150/syllabus/#schedule">day's topics</a>.
-In general, if you feel that you can benefit from more explanation on a topic, sit on the same side as the instructor's desk.
-If you would prefer to continue working on your own, sit on the opposite side of the room.
-In this way, those students who want additional lecture support can have it with minimal intrusion to those students who would prefer to work on their own.

-You are responsible for what goes on in class; some of the activity may not be covered in the class notes.
-For the non-Python topics later in the semester, there will be short demonstrations/labs in class, in which you are expected to participate.
 I expect you to look at assigned presentations before class, but *if you want to check on something in a video during class, remember to bring headphones.*

 Class time is valuable and in short supply, so there are some tradeoffs in this approach.
 You cannot immediately get a question answered by me in the middle of a video presentation.
 I suggest keeping a list of questions as you watch the videos.
 You may find that some of your questions will be answered as you continue to watch the videos, and some you will want to bring to class.